-Participation: Students are required to schedule and attend meetings with their advisor (number of meetings TBD by advisor), respond to inquiries and requests by advisors, committee members, and thesis coordinator (including timely response to all correspondence over email), and attend all core events related to the thesis (workshops, Works in Progress conference, etc.).
+Participation: Students are required to schedule and attend meetings with their advisor (number of meetings TBD by advisor) and the thesis coordinator (number of meetings TBD by thesis coordinator), respond to inquiries and requests by advisors, committee members, and thesis coordinator (including timely response to all correspondence over email), and attend all core events related to the thesis (workshops, Works in Progress conference, etc.).

 In recognition of the fact that illness and emergencies occur, students are allowed one absence from scheduled meetings/events without it impacting their grade.
 After the second absence, the participation score will drop to half.
 After the third absence, a student will receive a zero for the participation score.
 Four absences will result in an automatic failure of the course.
 In the event of exceptional circumstances, a student who has had four absences in a single course can request a hearing with the program faculty to consider granting a waiver of this policy.
 If you are absent, it is your responsibility to notify the instructor as soon as you know and make a plan for a new meeting time.